jorgev259/url-monitor/README.md

 	interval: 5000,                          // Time interval in ms, default to 5000
 	timeout: 300,                            // Timeout in ms, default to 3000
 	successCodes: [200, 301, 302]            // responseCodes that trigger 'available' event
-}
+	ping: false,                             // use ping module instead of http request }
 ```